whatmakeart/whatmakeart.github.io/content/art-faq/writing.md

 title: Writing
 ---

 [Artists](artists.md), makers, and designers need to be proficient in many types of writing ranging for jotting down quick ideas, writing [artist statements](how-to-write-an-artist-statement.md), drafting proposals, or completing reports for clients.
+It is important to review your notes periodically.
+Collect, edit and filter your thoughts.

 ## Smart People Write Things Down